hilbix/tino/howto/git/sparse-shallow.md

 Missing links:

+- How to reduce the number of objects to the bare minimum?
+  - Currently `git` seems to fetch all `tree` objects and not only those, which are really needed for the dirs.
-- ~~How to update to new upstream commits~~
+- ~~How to update to new upstream commits~~  (See below)
-- How to fetch the complete history of those files
+- How to properly fetch the complete commit history?
-  - But only of those files
+  - How to restrict these to the objects needed only for those files?
+  - (A first idea is shown below.)
-- How to improve checkout speed
+- How to improve checkout speed?
+- How to fetch missing objects in advance (and background), such that `git reset` or similar do not need to reach out to the network.

 ## TL;DR